officiallysingh/spring-boot-problem-handler/README.md

 title.org.springframework.batch.core.repository.JobInstanceAlreadyCompleteException=Some title
 detail.org.springframework.batch.core.repository.JobInstanceAlreadyCompleteException=Some message details
 ```

-In such cases the **Error key** is derived as fully qualified exception class name.
-But additionally `HttpStatus` need to be specified in `properties` file as it has not been specified anywhere in code because `ControllerAdvice` is not defined,
-if not given even in `properties` file `HttpStatus.INTERNAL_SERVER_ERROR` is taken as default.

 To minimize the number of properties following defaults are taken if `HttpStatus` is specified as `status.`(error key) property.
 * Code is taken as specified `HttpStatus`'s int code e.g. if `HttpStatus` is given as `EXPECTATION_FAILED` then the Code default would be `417`